Spinnaker sizing

 You may be wondering « what size of asymmetrical spinnaker or symmetrical spinnaker do I need for my boat?”
 Or “can you tell me the dimensions of the cruising spinnaker I need based on my boat length or boat model?”
 Or “ is the size different if I choose an asymmetrical spinnaker or a symmetrical spinnaker? ».

-These are all valid questions but what you need to figure out is the spinnaker luff length needed for a spinnaker that will fit your boat.
+These are all valid questions but what we need to figure out is the spinnaker luff length needed for a spinnaker that will fit your boat.
 We are here to help.

 Even if you still have some summary spec sheet for your boat, it may only indicate an approximate spinnaker square footage, but not the specifics of the luff, leech, or foot for the spinnaker you need.
 Also the size information provided may not be adequate if you use a spinnaker sock or a furler, or if you have a sprit.